Rahu And Ketu: Serpents Of Karma, Catalysts Of Transformation

 Rahu in modern times provides one with great sudden success, social contacts, the ability to bring out something new, and a great level of spirituality if strongly placed.
 If badly placed, it can unleash hell in life in terms of wealth, health, and family.

-Ketu in modern times acts as Mars; the reason it is called "Kujavat Ketu" is due to its ruling over Scorpio and acts as a sudden blasting agent because of whom wars and chaos, which are acted upon without thinking, are manifested.
+Ketu in modern times acts as Mars; the reason it is called "Kujavat Ketu" is due to its ruling over Scorpio and acting as a sudden blasting agent because of whom wars and chaos, which are acted upon without thinking, are manifested.

 As Ketu has no head, so the ones initiating wars have no reasoning.
 Rahu and Ketu transit for approximately 1.5 years in one sign.
 Rahu is full of desire and so rules the material trine, where its nakshatras—Ardra, Swati, and Shatabhisha—prevail.

 Whereas Ketu is full of spiritual fire and so rules over the fiery trine with nakshatras—Ashwini, Magha, and Moola.
-Through these nakshatras, one can understand the significance of the transformation they bring in a person’s life, which if one does not resist and goes with the flow is blessed, and the one who resists their transformation suffers.
+Through these nakshatras, one can understand the significance of the transformation they bring in a person’s life, which, if one does not resist and goes with the flow, is blessed, and the one who resists their transformation suffers.

 Leave a comment